MakesBadDecisions/NodeRed_CAN_Decoder/README.md

-  I am at a point where I need just a little push in the right direction from the community.
-What I have created is a flow to decode, request and interpret CAN communications from a vehicle.
-The goal here is to create a simple set of gauges with a user definable warning for each of those gauges.
-That warning would then trigger a GPIO to activate a warning light or relay to control a fan.
-That is for the end.
-Right now I have accomplished more than I could imagine.
-I am by no means a CS person, I am a mechanic with an idea.
-I am working on loading my flow so that those that are much smarter than I can chime in.
-All criticisms are welcomed and the more help I can generate here the better the end project will be to share with all.
-I am using a raspi4 and a usb CAN device.
-Everything comms wise works.

-  What i need help with is a way to get my gauges working.
-I started with UI builder as the examples I found could easily be tweaked for what I needed.
-I quickly got stuck on why it wont receive the data i am sending it.
-I am sure its something simple.

-  The next thing is converting some of the strings into tangible data has proven difficult.
-I have managed most of the easy ones, the rest needs someone to unlock the hidden gem for me.
+I know things like this have been created not only in the open source world but also in the retail world.
+Problem with those is none of them do what I need.
+I need a simple embedded device to send and recieve CAN messages to then control various outputs.
+Ideally a simple APP or website to control and veiw these things and allow for simple controls.
+This project has come from a need based on swapping new drivetrains in older vehicles.
+These new GM engine and trans mission controllers do not output fan controls, PRNDL conrols nor do they easily produce signals for gauges.
+In performaning numerous swaps I have been almost forced to use far more prodcuts than I believe neccesarry to accomplish simple controls of simple analog systems.
+Plus, I have expaned my knowledge base further than I have ever thought.

 There are many things to get done on this readme and I will get it done.
-I just a hand from someone with more knowledge than I.

-You will need in you pallette:
+You will need in your pallette:

     node-red-contrib-socketcan